 A gentle hello from snowy Kamikatsu.
 It’s only snowed a couple of times these past weeks and each time it usually melts by midday, but oh how magical is to wake up to snow!

-I (seriously) digress… I’m falling into a spiral of talking about apples.
-What I wanted to say was that autumn for me was represented by the apple.
-Since moving to Japan, this has been replaced by kaki (柿) or persimmon.
-What a funny English word, persimmon.
-The kaki, though shaped much like an apple, that can fit into the palm of your hand, is not at all a replacement for the apple.
-I also didn’t grow up eating kaki so when I moved to Japan in 2020, I had my first conscious memory of trying this fruit.
-I was surprised by how readily available it was on trees almost anywhere in the countryside and farmer’s markets.
-I had no idea how to eat them, when to eat them, or how to tell the different types.
+Though kaki is shaped much like an apple and fits perfectly in the palm of your hand, it’s not a replacement for one.
+I also didn’t grow up eating persimmons, so when I moved to Japan in 2020, I had my first conscious memory of trying one.
+I was surprised by how abundant they were, hanging from trees almost everywhere in the countryside and filling baskets at farmer’s markets.
+But I had no idea how to eat them, when to eat them, or how to tell the different types apart.

 When I was living in Bangladesh, I also didn’t have access to local apples so instead, I deep dived into mangoes.
 I could identify about 8 different species of mangoes just by looking.
 There’s something really fun about digging deeper than the surface level of any food.
 Once you know an apple isn’t just an apple, or cheese isn’t just cheese, you get the joys of discovering nuances within one huge umbrella category.